 - Family Treatment services and support

-SHARE Counseling Services – Outpatient and counseling services(New Jersey, NJ) Each facility offers every level of outpatient care from partial through one on one counseling.
+Share Counseling ™ Services – Outpatient and counseling services(New Jersey, NJ) Each facility offers every level of outpatient care from partial through one on one counseling.
 SHARE also offers distinct IOP services for those clients curently enrolled in a Medication-Assisted Treatment (MAT) program, such as buprenorphine maintenance.

 Our experience and success is in helping our patients through the healing of body, mind, and spirit.
-Our treatment team is passionate about providing patients with an individualized, minimum 4 – 5 week addiction rehab treatment program, followed by 3 months of extended care for men at our sober living facility in Pennsylvania, Seabrook West or 3 months long term rehab for women at Seabrook Changes4Women in New Jersey.
+Our treatment team is passionate about providing patients with an individualized, minimum 4 – 5 week addiction rehab treatment program, followed by 12 months long term rehab for women at Changes4Women in New Jersey.